Genez-io/genezio/README.md

 })();
 ```

-Check our [examples](https://github.com/Genez-io/genezio/tree/master/examples) for more examples!
+For more details, check our [examples](https://github.com/Genez-io/genezio/tree/master/examples)!

-### Test your code locally
+## Test your code locally

 You can also test your code locally by running the `genezio local` command.
 This will spawn a local server that can be used for testing.
 You can switch back to production environment by running `genezio deploy`.